 Psychiatric Disorders: Aggressive reaction, nervousness, agitation, and anxiety.
 Nervous System Disorders: Dizziness, convulsions, headache, hyperactivity, hypoesthesia, paresthesia, somnolence, and syncope.
 There have been rare reports of taste/smell perversion and/or loss.

-Ear and Labyrinth Disorders: Deafness, tinnitus, hearing impaired, and vertigo.
+Ear and Labyrinth Disorders: Deafness, tinnitus, hearing impaired and vertigo.
 Cardiac Disorders: Palpitations and arrhythmias including ventricular tachycardia have been reported.
-There have been rare reports of QT prolongations and torsades de pointes (see section 4.4).
+There have been rare reports of QT prolongation and torsades de pointes. (see section 4.4 Special Warnings and Precautions for Use).
 Vascular Disorders: Hypotension.